cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 - Resizing of viewports, used to remember the relative positions so that the image remains in the same "relative" position.

-## `setView`
+## `setViewReference` and `setViewPresentation`

-The `viewport.setView` command takes both a reference and a presentation.
-This combination allows setting both what and how something is viewed at once, or setting them individually by passing null/undefined for the other parameter.
+The `viewport.setViewReference` and `viewport.setViewPresentation` navigate
-This may reduce the number of events being fired and performs the calculations in the correct ordering (eg the presentation needs to occur after the reference).
+to the specified reference and apply the given presentation.
+If both are being applied, then the view reference must be applied first.
+A render is required afterwards to complete the view change since multiple parts of the view may be affected.

 Some example code is shown below for various uses.
 This assumes that `viewports` is an array of viewports of various types, and that `viewport` is